Shaping the next European research and innovation framework

 About

-This event is the final conference of the SSH CENTRE (Social Sciences and Humanities for Climate, Energy and Transport Research Excellence) project.
+This is the final event of the SSH CENTRE (Social Sciences and Humanities for Climate, Energy and Transport Research Excellence) project.
 This project has engaged directly with stakeholders including researchers, policymakers, business representatives as well as civil society and citizens to strengthen social innovation, SSH-STEM collaboration, transdisciplinary policy advice, inclusive engagement, and SSH communities across Europe, accelerating the EU’s transition to carbon neutrality.

 Our events include photos, audio and video recording that we might use for promotional purposes.
 By registering you expressly confirm that you have read and understood Friends of Europe privacy policy.
 Should you have any questions, please contact us on privacy@friendsofeurope.org.